Jazz Giants

 In 2025, Mellon launched a $35 million initiative aimed at supporting the cultural preservation of jazz, championing the legacies of the artists who have played a pivotal role in its formation, and strengthening the broader jazz ecosystem through grants to organizations that are critical to the artform.

-Musicians are at the center of this work, including an all-new Jazz Legacies Fellowship that—through a lifetime achievement award, along with tailored professional and personal support—recognizes the pinnacle of creative achievement, technical mastery, and boundary-pushing expression.
+Musicians are at the center of this work, including the Jazz Legacies Fellowship that—through a lifetime achievement award, along with tailored professional and personal support—recognizes the pinnacle of creative achievement, technical mastery, and boundary-pushing expression.

-As their stories are shared and their legacies supported, meet and celebrate some of the inaugural fellows.
+As their stories are shared and their legacies supported, meet and celebrate fellows from past cohorts.

 In partnership with Mellon, and designed in close collaboration with a host of celebrated musician advisors, the Jazz Legacies Fellowship is led by the Jazz Foundation of America.
-The inaugural class of 20 Jazz Legacies Fellows are the first of 50 artists to be named fellows over the next four years.
+50 artists will be named fellows across four years.

 Related